Position Overview & Responsibilities

-- Assist the General Counsel in the capacity as Secretary of the Board on Board support and business.
+- Assist the General Counsel in the capacity of Secretary of the Board on Board support and business.

-- Keep current on developments in the law and the regulation of higher education at the federal, state and local level.
+- Keep current on developments in the law and the regulation of higher education at the federal, state, and local levels.

 - Draft correspondence and reports on behalf of the OGC.